braydonviragh/PHP_Project/README.md

 5)  Add, Delete, Update User Appointments (Tier 2) - Braydon

+6) Admin will see the appointments in the today and weekly calendar, admin can reply inquiries.
+(Tier 2) - Ikumi

 Tier 3

 1) Patient can leave a review and rating for a doctor that they saw (need to create a ‘rating’ database table) (Tier 3). – Jalal.